Fuady/fraud_detection_car_insurance/README.md

 Using the Auto Insurance Claims dataset, the goal is to build an end-to-end machine learning pipeline that transforms raw insurance data into a deployable predictive service that can support underwriting and risk management decisions.

+## Project Objectives

+1. Understand customer and policy characteristics that contribute to insurance claims
+2. Perform exploratory data analysis (EDA) to identify patterns and anomalies
+3. Build and compare multiple classification models
+4. Select and tune the best-performing model
+5. Deploy the model as a web-based prediction service

 # Data
 The data was obtained from [Kaggle](https://www.kaggle.com/datasets/buntyshah/auto-insurance-claims-data)